dbaumgarten/dbasic/README.md

 - Currently no stdlib
 - The generated assembly-code is 100% unoptimized.
 - Only linux is supported and valid compilation targets are C and x86-64 assembly

+## Stability guarantees
+None.
+I am still playing around with this, adding and changing features without caring for backwards compatibility.
+Even significant changes to the language itself may suddenly appear.
+If you need (for whatever reason) a stable version, just fork the repo.